Contact this organisation

 "Jina Al-Dar" – Mobile Bus

-- Awareness, education and information sessions on women’s and girls’ sexual and reproductive rights and health
+- Awareness, education and information sessions on women’s and girls’ legal, sexual reproductive and health rights.

-- Referral to the relevant long-term psycho-social support, legal and medical services provided by ABAAD's centers, according to the needs
+- Referral to relevant long-term psycho-social support, legal and medical services provided by ABAAD’s Safe Spaces and Case Management Units throughout Lebanon.

 Policy & Advocacy Achievements